vippsas/vipps-report-api/vipps-report-api-faq.md

 an amount is always withheld to compensate for high risk, etc. Due to this, each payment may not always be connected to a specific payout.

-## Where can I find the settlement id?
+## Where can I find the settlement ID?

 The "payout" corresponds to the `SettlementID` from the [XML](https://developer.vippsmobilepay.com/docs/vipps-developers/settlements/xml)